 As the third month of lockdown approaches, the novelty of working from home has undoubtedly worn off as we’ve adjusted to this new way of working.
 Whether it is really the “new normal” or not, the reality is that many individuals have transitioned to remote work.
 Working from home comes with its own set of distractions, but it can also impact our decision making.
 Two biases in particular — the spotlight effect and distance bias — are prominent in remote work.

-The spotlight effect: Why we feel more noticed more than we actually are
+The spotlight effect: Why we feel more noticeable than we actually are

 The spotlight effect describes our tendency to overestimate the extent to which people notice us.1,2